 What’s the most budget-friendly option for masking cosmetic issues?

 In most cases, that’s snap-on veneers.
 These are removable appliances custom-made to fit your teeth.
 They cover most or all of the teeth in an arch, hiding lots of issues for one price.

 When are veneers not a good option?

-They aren’t a good choice for covering up misalignments that would be better off adjusted, can’t hide missing teeth, and aren’t viable if you have active tooth decay or gum disease.
+They aren’t a good choice for covering up misalignments that would need orthodontics first to move the teeth into proper alignment.
+They also aren’t a good option for those with active tooth decay or gum disease.

 What is the most convenient alternative to veneers?

 This really depends on why you want veneers.
 For example, if you want to hide stains, whitening is easier.
 If you want to cover up misalignments, clear aligners might be more annoying in the short-term, but more convenient over the years.

 Can veneers stain?